dotlang/language/doc/RFE.md

 It can only be used as output of a function or block.
 But this is not general.
 It should be allowed as an input but it does not make sense.

-? - rename `any` to `anything` and `none` to `nothing`.
+Y - rename `any` to `anything` and `none` to `nothing`.

-? - can we make `::` notation simpler and more intuitive like go, but expressive?
-`::` is doing multiple things. in `if ( x :: int)` its a bool operator for type checking. in `x :: { y:int -> ...}` it is a case statement.
-But these two definitions are compatible.

-? - loop can accept expression and will output an array:
+Y - loop can accept expression and will output an array:
 `var x: int[] = loop(10)` same as `[0..9]`
 maybe we can even remove 1..10 notation. we can extend loop like `loop(2,20)` means 2 to 19.

-? - provide shortcut for tuple:
+Y - provide shortcut for tuple:
 `x,y = func1()` will assign x and y output of func1.
 `return 1,2` will return a tuple of two values.
 `return (x=1, y=2)` same as above with name.